Building credit is often easier said than done, like most financial things in life. Here’s why:

 Multiple hard pulls in a short amount of time can be a red flag and inaccurately classify you as a high-risk credit user – so take it slow.
 Whether we’re talking 💳 or 🍩, moderation is key.

-Insider tip: We generally recommend to apply for no more than one card every three months, and think about waiting six months if you’re wallet already holds a handful of plastic.
+Insider tip: We generally recommend to apply for no more than one card every three months, and think about waiting six months if your wallet already holds a handful of plastic.